 Fine motor skills are what allow us to use the small muscle groups in the hands, fingers, and wrists in a controlled way.
 Humans begin demonstrating these skills in infancy, when we learn to grasp our parents’ fingers and, later, toys.
 We continue developing them during the toddler to school-age years, which are such a critical time for physical and cognitive growth.
 And of course, we continue to refine them throughout our lives.

 Cultivating fine motor control at a young age helps set people up for success personally, socially, and academically—so it’s important for parents to help children master them.
 In this post, discover the benefits of working on fine motor skills with kids—plus ways you can help your child improve their abilities using the printable activities below.

 Benefits of Building Fine Motor Skills for Kids

 Building fine motor skills helps children strengthen their muscles and coordination.
-It can also help them develop independence as they learn to complete personal hygiene tasks, play musical instruments, use utensils, write, and draw.
+Clinical practice can also help them develop independence as they learn to complete personal hygiene tasks, play musical instruments, use utensils, write, and draw.
 Below are just a few of the benefits of promoting fine motor development early on.

 1. Helps children learn to use tools

 Children need fine motor skills in order to use tools like writing implements or scissors, or to manipulate small items like buttons or zippers.
-As these skills develop, children will be able to do more tasks on their own, which will help their continued cognitive and physical growth.
+As these skills develop, children will be able to do more fine motor tasks on their own, which will help their continued cognitive and physical growth.

 2. Improves hand-eye coordination

-In many cases, it takes visual input to effectively manipulate objects with the hands.
+In many cases, it takes visual input to effectively manipulate any small object with the hands.
 Without the ability to coordinate hand and eye movements, people would be unable to perform the simplest actions.
 To catch a ball, place objects, play games, and write, children must develop hand-eye coordination.

 3. Helps children become more independent and confident